What are your hours?

 Do you take insurance?

-I am in-network with Blue Cross Blue Shield, United HealthCare, Cigna, and TriCare East.
-I am also in-network with some Employee Assistance Programs.
+I am in-network with Blue Cross Blue Shield, United Healthcare, and Cigna.
 However, benefits vary depending on the coverage of your policy.
 For example, I am not a Medicare provider even though the insurance companies listed above might be the carrier for your Medicare policy.
-Or you may have a high deductible plan that requires you to meet your deductible first before your out of pocket cost for sessions are lowered.
+Or you may have a high deductible plan that requires you to meet your deductible first before your out-of-pocket cost for sessions is lowered.
 In most circumstances, however, you will likely just have a small copay for sessions if I am in-network with your insurance company.
+Benefits are not guaranteed by your insurance company and there are some exclusions your particularly policy/insurer may have.
+For instance, telehealth may not be covered by your plan or your plan may exclude coverage for seeing a Licensed Marriage and Family Therapist.
+Feel free to contact me for more specific questions about this.

 What are your specialties?